Skip to main

 CLASS FEE: $180

-This course will be an introduction to using chalk Pastels.
-We will explore multiple topics including still life,landscape, portrait, and animal imagery.
+This course will be an introduction to using chalk pastels.
+We will explore multiple topics including still life, landscape, portrait, and animal imagery.
 We will explore several different styles as well as delving into color theory as it pertains to Pastel drawing.
 This course will also be a good refresher course for those who have dabbled with Pastels previously and wanted to know more about the process.

 Fiber Classes

-TIME & DATES: Tuesdays, 6:00pm to 9:00pm, May 21st to June 25th
+TIME & DATES: Wednesdays, 6:00pm to 9:00pm, September 3rd to November 5th

 LOCATION: SAVS Room 229